 Cashmere Nagano is a daughter, sister to three, mama to two and wife to one.
 She is the social media coordinator for Orbit Baby and Ergobaby and is a Registered Nurse in Southern California, where she and her husband Ron live and love raising their toddlers, Coen and Casen.
 She enjoys creating, crafting, helping the community and most of all, spending quality time with her family and friends.

-Chelsea Nenni is a New York City based writer, musician, and yoga teacher.
-Chelsea became certified with YogaWorks in 2012 and specializes in Prenatal and Kids’ Yoga.
-She's also got a band called Late Slip, an Etsy shop called Rock n' Resistance, and a rescue pup called Beni.
+Chelsea Nenni is an LA based writer, musician, and yoga teacher.
+Chelsea teaches for YogaWorks, has got a band called Late Slip, an Etsy shop called Rock n' Resistance, and a rescue pup named Benicio.

 Christanne Smith Harrison has a bachelor’s degree in Dietetics from Brigham Young University and a Masters in Public Health from the University of Alabama at Birmingham.
 She has experience counseling pregnant women and children on good nutrition and writes nutrition training and curriculum for schools and child care centers.
 She teaches online college courses and speaks on a variety of child nutrition topics.

-Christina is a mama, wife, conservationist, DIY'er, vintage fanatic, dog lover and the Ergobaby director of community.
+Christina is a mama, conservationist, DIY'er, vintage fanatic, dog lover and the Ergobaby director of community.

-She is passionate about babies, babywearing, birth, yoga, natural living and healthy eats.
-When not online reading and writing about all of the above, she can be found spending time with her partner and daughter, creating their family story in their home of Los Angeles.
+She is passionate about babies, babywearing, birth, yoga, natural living, and healthy eats.
+When not online reading and writing about all of the above, she can be found spending time with her daughter, creating their family story in Los Angeles.

 Christy DeGallerie is a New York writer and performer, she has written for the Huffington Post, Pop Sugar and other various publications.
 Many of her articles include race, identity, parenting and the journey of motherhood.
 She lives a fast pace life north of Manhattan with her three-year-old daughter Ava.
 She went to school for theatre and continues to perform poetry and monologues locally and around the city.